GoTeamEpsilon/angular-to-react-redux/README.md

 ### 🔨 Scaffolding & Tooling

-Once the technologies for a project are choosen, the next step is to figure out how to scaffold and build the application using production-ready practices.
+Once the technologies for a project are chosen, the next step is to figure out how to scaffold and build the application using production-ready practices.
 Angular v1 applications are typically wired together using a mixture of [NPM](https://www.npmjs.com/) and [Bower](https://bower.io/) (dependency management) and [Grunt](https://gruntjs.com/) or [Gulp](http://gulpjs.com/) (build tooling).
-In the React/Redux world, NPM and [Webpack](https://webpack.github.io/) are the way to go... in fact, this repo uses and recommends the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit).
+In the React/Redux world, NPM and [Webpack](https://webpack.github.io/) are the way to go (this repo uses and recommends the [react-redux-starter-kit](https://github.com/davezuko/react-redux-starter-kit) which incorporates these technologies).

 Scaffolding a project in React/Redux isn't very different from what is typically done in Angular v1 (with some exceptions to the [John Papa styleguide](https://github.com/johnpapa/angular-styleguide)).
 Here's the `tree` output of both samples in this repository: